If you’re wondering how to learn to be happy with what you have, you’re in the right place.

 Most people think they will be happier if they have more of something.

-Usually, this isn’t the case.
-Unless, as we mentioned, someone’s basic needs are not being met.
+Usually, this isn’t the case unless someone’s basic needs are unmet.

 Take, for example, eating a slice of cake.
 One slice is typically enough.
-Once you eat that second or third slice, you usually end up regretting it.
-This is explained by the law of diminishing returns whereby the satisfaction you get from consuming more and more of something starts to decrease.
+Once you eat that second or third slice, you usually regret it.
+This is explained by the law of diminishing returns, whereby the satisfaction you get from consuming more and more of something starts to decrease.

-The same goes for other things in life like material possessions and even experiences.
-There is a point of diminishing returns where you are no longer getting the same level of satisfaction from consuming more.
+The same goes for other things in life, like material possessions and even experiences.
+There is a point of diminishing returns where you no longer get the same level of satisfaction from consuming more.

-So, if you’re not happy now, chances are you won’t be any happier with more.
+So, if you’re unhappy now, chances are you won’t be happier with more.
 This is why it’s important to focus on living a life of quality rather than quantity.

 So, what’s the solution?